martinvicknair/cbdarvada.com/_pages/about-cbd-arvada.md

 post_date: 2020-08-22 17:37:34
 ---
 <!-- wp:quote -->
-<blockquote class="wp-block-quote"><p>“We are here to help.
+<blockquote class="wp-block-quote"><p>We are here to help.
 Our goal is to put CBD in the hands of those who can reap the benefits!
-Reach the ones who are suffering from anxiety, depression, epilepsy, cancer, PTSD, opioid addiction, those struggling to maintain focus, and those in need of pain management,” said co-owner Bridget Sheils.
-With this being the only CBD store in Arvada, relief is just a moment away.</p><cite>CBD Arvada American Shaman Opens the Only CBD Stores in Arvada</cite></blockquote>
+Reach the ones who are suffering from anxiety, depression, epilepsy, cancer, PTSD, opioid addiction, those struggling to maintain focus, and those in need of pain management.
+With this being the only CBD store in Arvada, relief is just a moment away.</p><cite>Co-owner Bridget Sheils on opening the first CBD stores in Arvada, Colorado</cite></blockquote>
 <!-- /wp:quote -->

 <!-- wp:paragraph -->